 Who Are The Good Guys?

-At the same time, the sharks were in a feeding frenzy, a thriving marketplace of freelancers sprung up to supply indie publishers with much-needed and valuable services (see Appendix C—List of Freelance Providers).
+At the same time, the sharks were in a feeding frenzy, a thriving marketplace of freelancers sprung up to supply indie publishers with much-needed and valuable services.
 These legit freelancers—editors, cover artists, formatters—will make your life easier; in fact, these amazing, talented people will be a key part of your self-publishing team.
 But the first step in surviving as an indie author is getting street-savvy about who are the legit business people and who are the snake-oil salesman.

 How to tell the difference?

 Things to look for:

 · Flat rate vs. percentage: legit business people are not asking for a percentage of your business forever.
 They know they are providing a one-time service.

 · Know the going rate: the indie author world is fantastically open about prices and thrives on a culture of information sharing.
 Ask for recommendations.
 Educate yourself with ebooks like this.
 The information is out there, you just have to look.